WordPress/gutenberg/docs/data/data-core-editor.md

 Root client ID, if exists

+### getBlockHierarchyRootClientId

+Given a block client ID, returns the root of the hierarchy from which the block is nested, return the block itself for root level blocks.

+*Parameters*

+ * state: Editor state.
+ * clientId: Block from which to find root client ID.

+*Returns*

+Root client ID

 ### getAdjacentBlockClientId

 Returns the client ID of the block adjacent one at the given reference